 PENNSYLVANIA Protection as to other crimes/violations (continued) • Possession by any person, other than a registrant, of more than 30 doses labeled as a dispensed prescription or more than three trade packages of any anabolic steroids (35 PA.
 STAT.
 AND CONS.
-STAT. § 780-113(37) (West 2021)).
+STAT. § 780-113(37) (West 2022)).
 Requirement(s) for the protection to apply Report made on the reasonable belief that another person was in need of immediate medical attention and was necessary to prevent death or serious bodily injury due to a drug overdose.
 Person seeking assistance provides his or her own name and location and cooperated with the law enforcement officer, 911 system, campus security officer, or emergency services personnel.
 Person seeking assistance remains with the person needing immediate medical attention until a law enforcement officer, a campus security officer, or emergency services personnel arrived.
 Exception(s) to protection The existence of protection does not: Bar charging or prosecuting a person for offenses in which protections available if a law enforcement officer obtains information prior to or independent of the action of seeking or obtaining emergency assistance; Interfere with or prevent the investigation, arrest, charging, or prosecution of a person for the delivery or distribution of a controlled substance, drug-induced homicide, or any other crime for which protections are not provided; Bar the admissibility of any evidence in connection with the investigation and prosecution for any other prosecution not barred by immunity; or Bar the admissibility of any evidence in connection with the investigation and prosecution of a crime with regard to another defendant who does not independently qualify for the prohibition on charging or prosecuting a person.
-Reporting overdose a mitigating factor in sentencing No. Offenses subject to mitigation N/A Circumstance(s) when mitigation applies N/A Other provisions of note A law enforcement officer or prosecuting attorney who, acting in good faith, charges a person who is thereafter determined to be entitled to immunity under this section will not be subject to civil liability for the filing of the charges.
+Reporting overdose a mitigating factor in sentencing Offenses subject to No. N/A mitigation Circumstance(s) when mitigation applies N/A Other provisions of note A law enforcement officer or prosecuting attorney who, acting in good faith, charges a person who is thereafter determined to be entitled to immunity under this section will not be subject to civil liability for the filing of the charges.

 PENNSYLVANIA Express DIH or DDRD provision in state law 18 PA.
 STAT.
 AND CONS.
-STAT. § 2506 (West 2021) (eff. as amended Aug.
+STAT. § 2506 (West 2022) (eff. as amended Aug.
 18, 2014).
 Classification of DIH/DDRD offense Felony of the first degree.
 Circumstance(s) when DIH/DRDD applies A person intentionally administers, dispenses, delivers, gives, prescribes, sells, or distributes any controlled substance or counterfeit controlled substance and another person dies because of using the substance.
 Affirmative defense of DIH/DDRD offense None.
-Recently proposed legislation None.
+Recently proposed legislation S.B.
+1295, 206 th Gen. Assemb., 2021-2022 Reg.
+Sess.
+(Pa.
+2022) (pending in committee).
+This bill establishes that a person commits a felony of the first degree if he or she intentionally sells or engages in a monetary transaction to distribute fentanyl and the distribution results in the death of another due to the use of fentanyl.
+This offense would be subject to a mandatory minimum sentence of at least 25 years.
+The immunity provided in 35 PA.
+STAT.
+AND CONS.
+STAT. § 780-113.7 would act as an affirmative defense to this offense.